ovh/public-cloud-examples/ai/ai-endpoints/function-calling-langchain4j/README.md

 ## ⚡️ How to use the project ⚡️

-  - run `jbang SimpleFunctionCalling.java` command
+  - run `jbang ImageGeneration.java` command
   - explain your image with natural language
   - see the result in the `generated-image.jpeg`
   - fine tune your prompt to get better results